 n active : should be sufficiently large so that the n  1 interferer would bring a negligible additional interfering power

-If a minimum protection, ditvr  d0 between the victim receiver and interfering transmitter is introduced then Rsimu results in:
+If a minimum protection, ditvr  d0 between the victim link receiver and interfering link transmitter is introduced then Rsimu results in:

 Note that each trial of ditvr  d0 has to be rejected and repeated for another trial ditvr  d0.

-Note that if the protection distance d0  0 then a uniform distribution of the interfering transmitter has to be chosen.
+Note that if the protection distance d0  0 then a uniform distribution of the interfering link transmitter has to be chosen.

 2. This case deals with the situation where the victim system and the interfering system are geographically correlated (e.g. co-located base stations).

-This correlation is assumed to be only between one element (victim or wanted transmitter) of the victim system and one element (interferer or wanted receiver) of the interfering system.
+This correlation is assumed to be only between one element (VLT or VLR) of the victim system and one element (ILT or ILR) of the interfering system.

 A trial (if the distance is not fixed) of the distances and angles between the two correlated elements is made .
 The knowledge of enables to derive the missing coordinates .

+FIGURE 6

+Interfering scenario with a geographical correlation between the victim and the interfering systems

 3. Closest interferer

 The influence of the closest interferer can be estimated by having a distance ditvr following a Rayleigh distribution R() defined in Appendix 3 and where the parameter  is related to the density of transmitters.
-This is an alternative method for calculating the relative location of the interfering transmitter respect to the victim receiver in non correlated mode which should avoid to perform multiple trials on the number of interferers.
+This is an alternative method for calculating the relative location of the interfering link transmitter (VLT) respect to the victim link receiver (VLR) in non correlated mode which should avoid to perform multiple trials on the number of interferers.

 In this case the distribution for the distance between it and vr in the simulation area is always a Rayleigh distribution: